open-ephys/onix-docs/source/Hardware Guide/Headstages/tethers.rst

    contacts on the X.FL socket.
 Tin the two outer ground contacts on the socket along with the center pin connector.

 #.
-Slide the 2mm silicone tube over the end of the cable segment and push away
+Slide the 2 mm silicone tube over the end of the cable segment and push away
    from the tip for later use.

    .. image:: /_static/images/tether/hs-end_3.jpg